 Pineapple cakes are a yummy rectangular shortbread with sweet pineapple filling encased in a delicious buttery, crumbly crust.
 Originating from Taiwan, it’s a popular delicacy with locals and also amongst travellers bringing home gifts, as the meaning of the word pineapple (‘ong lai’ in the Hokkien dialect) heralds the arrival of luck.
 Pineapple cakes can be devoured in a few bites and are usually individually wrapped, making them great for teatime snacks.
-Pineapples are one of my all time favourite snacks, the only trouble is that I can never stop craving more!
+Pineapples are one of our all time favourite snacks, the only trouble is that we can never stop craving more!

 #2 Kit Kat

 Everyone knows that when you have a break, you have a Kit Kat!
 The original chocolate wafer goodness may have been created in the UK but in Japan it became an obsession.
 More than 300 regional and limited edition flavours of Kit Kat have been invented in Japan including green tea, sake, cherry blossom and crème brûlée.
 For the adventurous, you can even try a soy sauce flavoured Kit Kat bar.
-I strongly recommend sampling a green tea Kit Kat if you are unsure where to start.
+We strongly recommend sampling a green tea Kit Kat if you are unsure where to start.

 #3 Hello Panda